The measurement of pancreatic polypeptide is used in the detection of pancreatic tumors.

 More information

-Pancreatic polypeptide (PP) is a 36-amino-acid peptide that is predominantly produced by the pancreas.
-Pancreatic polypeptide is secreted by the pancreas in response to hypoglycemia, ingestion of food, or when food is chewed but not swallowed, secondary to vagal nerve stimulation.
-The physiologic role of pancreatic polypeptide in healthy individuals is, among others, in the regulation of the secretion of pancreatic enzymes, water, and electrolytes.
-Pancreatic polypeptide increases gastric emptying and gut motility and relaxes the pyloric sphincter, the colon, and the gallbladder.
+Pancreatic polypeptide (PP) is a 36-amino-acid peptide predominantly produced by the pancreas.
+The pancreas secretes PP in response to hypoglycemia, food ingesting, or when food is chewed but not swallowed, secondary to vagal nerve stimulation.
+The physiologic role of PP in healthy individuals is, among other things, to regulate the secretion of pancreatic enzymes, water, and electrolytes.
+PP increases gastric emptying and gut motility and relaxes the pyloric sphincter, the colon, and the gallbladder.

-Pancreatic polypeptide levels increase after ingestion of food.
-Prolonged fasting, diabetes, and advanced age can also increase pancreatic polypeptide levels.
-Pancreatic polypeptide levels can be elevated in patients with carcinoid syndrome, in patients with duodenal ulcers, and in patients with type I diabetes.
+Pancreatic polypeptide levels increase after food is consumed.
+Prolonged fasting, diabetes, and advanced age can also increase them.
+Pancreatic polypeptide levels can be elevated in patients with carcinoid syndrome, duodenal ulcers, and type I diabetes.

-Pancreatic polypeptide secretion can be increased by endocrine-active tumors of the pancreas.
-Tumors that secrete only pancreatic polypeptide are rare.
-Pancreatic polypeptide levels are often elevated in patients with VIPomas, glucagonomas, gastrinomas, and insulinomas.
+Endocrine-active tumors of the pancreas can increase pancreatic polypeptide secretion.
+Although tumors that secrete only pancreatic polypeptide are rare, pancreatic polypeptide levels are often elevated in patients with VIPomas, glucagonomas, gastrinomas, and insulinomas.